See it if If you want a very funny musicsl with good acting, sets, the whole thing is done well.

-See it if You want to laugh and have fun.
+See it if You want a good laugh

-Don't see it if You want a serious story.
+Don't see it if you don’t like the Tootsie story.
 Read more

 “Though it retains the premise of the original, it diverges smartly in both plot and milieu...Fontana gets just about everything right...Even though Horn’s book bristles with zingers, a lot of the humor is so rooted in story it doesn’t need words...Comedy rarely flows as smoothly as it does here.
 The secret is more than the book; it’s the songs...The staging and physical production of ‘Tootsie’ are so trite and vanilla...Happily, ‘Tootsie’ recovers, thanks in part to its excellent cast.”